hjardonk/hjardonk.github.io/_pages/teaching.md

 title: Teaching
 ---

-In the recent years I've taught the following courses at the University of Groningen:
+In recent years, I've taught the following courses at the University of Groningen:

 * **Multivariable Analysis** (2022, 2023, 2024, 2025)
 * **Perturbation Theory** (2022, 2024)